Name of the Institute: ICAR- Directorate of Coldwater Fisheries Research, Bhimtal

 E. Name of technology: Polyculture of Exotic carp in mid hill region for aquaculture development.

+Problem statement: In the upland waters the Indian major carps do not grow well, due to the low thermal regime.
+Therefore, Chinese carps were taken as the candidate species for polyculture.
 Description of technology: Polyculture of grass carp, silver carp and common carp in earthen ponds of the mid altitudinal region has been standardized for the mid hill region (800-2000 msl).
 In general, ponds of the size of 100-150m2 are suitable for this practice.
 Raw cow dung (RCD) @ 9000 kg/ha/yr is applied to ensure consistent growth of plankton.
 Fingerlings of exotic carp are stocked at the rate of 2.8-4 fish/m3 with species ratio of 4-5:2-2.5:3-3.5 for grass carp, silver carp and common carp, respectively.
 Supplementary feed, prepared from locally available ingredients such as oil cake, rice polish/bran is given @ 2-3% of the body weight.
 Vegetable waste/terrestrial grass is used for grass carp feeding.
 Average annual fish production is almost double than the monoculture of carp.
 Technology is eco- friendly based on locally available inputs.
 Comparatively higher fish production @ 0.34-0.68 kg/m3 /yr (3400 to 6800 kg/ha/yr) is harvested from the earthen ponds.

 Applicability/Situation: The farmers in the hill region have integrated type of farming pattern.
 Fish can serve as an additional source of income if integrated with the hill agriculture.